 Killing the goose that laid the golden egg

 I used to love reading The Independent.
 It was one of my favorite news sites.

 Here is a Google Speed Insights test.
 It took around 8 seconds for the site to load on a desktop and over 16 seconds on mobile.

 Here are the screengrabs of The Independent’s site load speed performance.

-The website load scores were abysmal.
-It failed every speed test.
+The website load scores were abysmal, and it failed every speed test.